Edward Hamersley (senior): Adult life

 In January 1850, he returned to Western Australia to secure the titles to some of his land.
 Upon arriving in the colony, he learned that his agent had died a few months before, leaving his affairs in a confused state.
 Thus, Hamersley spent some time sorting out his estate, then launched into a new horse breeding venture.
 He became a leading horse-breeder and was a foundation member of the Western Australian Turf Club when it formed in 1852.
 In 1851, he partnered with Phillips, Lockier Burges and Bart Vigors to form an enterprise known as "The Cattle Company".
 Each man applied for leases on the Irwin River in the newly opened Champion Bay district, thus securing for the company a virtual monopoly of land in the area.
 The company was well managed by Phillips, and big profits were made in the first few years.
 Hamersley continued investing his profits in various town and farm properties, with a view to securing the future of his many children.
 This diversification protected him somewhat when profits from The Cattle Company fell away in the early 1860s.
 Phillips, who had not diversified, suffered great financial losses during this time, and a rift developed between the two men when Hamersley refused to increase Phillips book-keeping allowance.

 In June 1857, Hamersley and Phillips were both nominated to the Legislative Council.
 Initially they sided together, successfully fighting a proposal that Western Australia accept female convicts.
 Later, they opposed one another over the issue of representative government which Hamersley favoured, and this added to the ill feeling between the two.
 When the governor rejected a petition calling for elections, Hamersley resigned from the Council in protest.
+In 1861 Hammersley financed an exploratory team led by Francis Thomas Gregory to the Australian far Northwest.
+In gratitude the team named the Hammersley Range after him.
 The Cattle Company was dissolved at the end of 1867, primarily because of the rift between Hamersley and Phillips.
 In 1870, he retired in Perth.